Mexico Restricted Zone Explained: Foreign Property Rules

 Quintana Roo (Riviera Maya)

-The entire tourist strip from Cancún through Tulum sits inside the coastal 50 km band.
+The entire tourist strip from Cancún through Tulum sits inside the coastal 50 km band, an estimated 90%+ of foreign-purchased vacation properties in Mexico fall within restricted zones.
 There is no “just outside the zone” trick 10 minutes from the beach in hotel zones.

 | City | Zone status | Foreign residential structure |